 Pro Tip: Got a late flight back to the mainland?
 Make your last day a shopping day!
 And check out What to Do On Your Last Day in Hawaii for more inspiration!

-Find all my Hawaii posts on my Pacific Islands Page and start planning your trip today!
+Find all my Hawaii posts on my Hawaiian Islands Page and start planning your trip today!

 Love this post?
 Pin it for later!